-    At first glance, our emphasis on structured processes (from Briefing Packs to structured orchestration via LoopScripts) might seem to run counter to the core message of Rich Sutton's \textbf{``Bitter Lesson''}~\cite{sutton2019bitter}.
+At first glance, our emphasis on structured processes (from [R1.2]{BriefingScripts} to structured orchestration via LoopScripts) might seem to run counter to the core message of Rich Sutton's \textbf{``Bitter Lesson''}~\cite{sutton2019bitter}.
 That lesson powerfully argues that general methods that scale with computation and data ultimately triumph over approaches that rely on baking in specific human knowledge and processes.
-One might think that our attempts to add structure into Agentic SE is a futile effort to impose human-centric designs on this new era.
+One might therefore think that our attempts to structure Agentic SE are a futile effort to impose human-centric designs on this new era.

 However, the lesson's power is most potent where data is abundant like at lower levels of abstraction or for common problems like building a web application.
 Its application becomes far more complex for novel tasks or in niche domains where training data is scarce.
 For these settings, relying solely on large-scale data is inefficient; a human is still needed to provide the overarching structure and connect the dots.
 This need arises from fundamental constraints inherent in both current and future AI: they lack embodied human experience necessary for physical-world verification, contextual judgment, and deep ethical reasoning~\cite{AISwiss2025}.
-The structures proposed by SASE are therefore not mere attempts to encode human knowledge, but rather recognitions that the human-AI partnership must be designed around complementary roles.
-In this partnership, the human provides strategic and ethical guardrails (the ``why'') with precision for AI agents.
+SASE therefore does not merely encode human knowledge.
+It recognizes that designers must build human-AI partnerships around complementary roles.
+In this partnership, humans provide strategic and ethical guardrails with enough precision for AI agents to act.
 Even within that unique software system, there may be repetitive sub-problems where an agent can and should be granted full autonomy.
-We also do note that in any system, a baseline of structured interactions, a Standard Operating Procedure (SOP), is essential for coordination and governance, especially in regulated settings.
+We also note that in any system, a baseline of structured interactions, a Standard Operating Procedure (SOP), is essential for coordination and governance, especially in regulated settings.